 "Sasuke!
 Calm the fuck down!
 This isn't like you!"

 "I don't care what it's like!"
 Although Sasuke was yelling, he could feel his energy slowly drain away like sand slipping through his fingers.
 Against his better judgement, he was relaxing into Naruto's warm touch, even though this situation wasn't exactly comfortable.
 Releasing a deep sigh and swallowing the lump in his throat, Sasuke let his limbs completely relax, signalling the blond that he wouldn't resist anymore.
 He was too physically and mentally drained by now to put up much resistance.
 Even Naruto, beaten up the way he was, was able to hold him down.

 "I can read it to you."

 The quiet murmur snapped Sasuke out of his own turmoiled thoughts.
 Clenching his jaw to stop the angry outburst he knew was bubbling up again, he merely nodded his head.

 Naruto was soon standing next to the brunet's bed again, letter in hand.
 "Okay," he breathed shakily, quietly sighing to himself in relief.
 "Okay," he repeated, a bit calmer.
-The calming smell of books and wood drifted into his nose, memories of Itachi's apartment flashing in front of his eyes.
+The calming smell of books and wood drifted into his nose when he opened the envelope, memories of Itachi's apartment flashing in front of his eyes.
 He heard a small gasp from the bed and looked up to see Sasuke clamp a hand over his nose and mouth.
 "Sasuke?"